meta-pytorch/torchstore/README.md

 A storage solution for PyTorch tensors with distributed tensor support.

+TorchStore provides a distributed, asynchronous tensor storage system built on top of Monarch actors.
+It enables efficient storage and retrieval of PyTorch tensors across multiple processes and nodes with support for various transport mechanisms including RDMA when available.

+Key Features:
+- Distributed tensor storage with configurable storage strategies
+- Asynchronous put/get operations for tensors and arbitrary objects
+- Support for PyTorch state_dict serialization/deserialization
+- Multiple transport backends (RDMA, regular TCP) for optimal performance
+- Flexible storage volume management and sharding strategies

 # Under Construction!

 Nothing to see here yet, but check back soon